-A) The practical examination will be conducted on three (3) consecutive days for not less than 6 hours on each day of the practical examination.

-B) Each candidate must produce a certificate from the Head of the Department in his/her college stating that he/she has completed in a satisfactory manner the practical course on the guidelines laid down from time to time by Academic Council on the recommendation of Board of studies and has been recorded his/her observations in the laboratory journal and written a report on each exercise performed.
-Every journal is to be checked and signed periodically by a member teaching staff and certified by the Head of the Department at the end of staff and certified by the Head of the Department at the end of staff and certified by the Head of the Department at the end of the year.
+- A) The practical examination will be conducted on three (3) consecutive days for not less than 6 hours on each day of the practical examination. - B) Each candidate must produce a certificate from the Head of the Department in his/her college stating that he/she has completed in a satisfactory manner the practical course on the guidelines laid down from time to time by Academic Council on the recommendation of Board of studies and has been recorded observations in the laboratory journal and written a report on each exercise performed.
+Every his/her journal is to be checked and signed periodically by a member teaching staff and certified by the Head of the Department at the end of staff and certified by the Head of the Department at the end of the year.
 Candidates are to produce their journal at the time of practical examination.
 Candidates have to visit the least Two (2) places of Microbiological interest (Pharmaceutical industry, Dairy, Research institutes etc.) and submit the report of their visit at the time of examination.
 The report should be duly certified by the Head of the Department.